Housing Cost Burden

 How are we doing?

-The percentage of households that were housing cost-burdened across the 12 Metropolitan Statistical Areas (MSAs) varied widely in 2022.
-Tucson had the fourth lowest rate among peer metropolitan areas in the percent of households that were cost-burdened at 31.4%.
-Housing cost burden ranged from 43.3% of households in San Diego to 28.4% in Salt Lake City.
-The Tucson MSA fared reasonably well, with 31.4% or 128,356 households paying more than 30% of their income in housing costs.
-Renters pay substantially more of their income in housing costs than do homeowners in Tucson, Arizona, and the U.S. Renters have experienced an increasing percentage of their income going to housing costs since 2000.
-However, housing cost burden rates among renters and owners fell slightly in 2022.
+The percent of households that were housing cost-burdened across the 12 Metropolitan Statistical Areas (MSAs) varied widely in 2023.
+Tucson had the fourth lowest housing cost burden rate among peer metropolitan areas at 31.8%.
+Housing cost burden ranged from 43.4% in San Diego to 28.6% in Salt Lake City.
+The Tucson MSA fared reasonably well, with 31.8% or 132,943 households paying more than 30% of their income in housing costs.
+Renters pay substantially more of their income in housing costs than homeowners in Tucson, Arizona, and the U.S. Renters have experienced an increasing percentage of their income going to housing costs since 2000.

 Why is it important?